Rapptz/Shinobi/README.md

 Along with those variables, `;` and `#` in the beginning of a line denotes a comment.
 Anything after that comment is ignored until the next non-commented line.

+### Platform Dependent Assignment

+Sometimes, we want to have certain compile-flags be platform dependent or even something else entirely.
+Shinobi supports this by the use of an if statement.
+For example, suppose we wanted to add NOMINMAX if Windows is the current platform.
+We could express this as follows:

+    # Set up defines for all operating systems
+    DEFINES := -DNDEBUG

+    # Other info...

+    # Windows specific code
+    if Windows
+    DEFINES += -DNOMINMAX
+    endif

+The syntax is pretty straight forward.
+You start an if block with the `if` statement followed by a space and then the operating system you're targetting, then the variables that need modifying on a newline and finish it up with the `endif` statement.
+Current supported strings are `Windows`, `Linux`, and `MacOS`.
+If neither of those are found then the platform is called `Other`.
+These are all case sensitive.

 ## Example files

 ### Shinobi